molds/molds/doc/README.txt

        In the case "yes" is set, free exciton and exciton biding energies are calculated for each excited states.
        The default value of the "exciton_energies" is "no".

+       "all_transition_dipole_moments" should be set as "yes" or "no".
+       The default value of the "all_transition_dipole" is "no".
+       If user set this "all_transition_dipole" as "yes", all transition dipole moments including between excited states would be calculated.
+       Otherwise "no", transition dipole moments from ground state to each excited state are calculated.

        "num_print_coefficients" is a number of the coefficients of CIS-eigenvector shown in output.
        The default value of the "num_print_coefficients" is 1.